FrozenNL/Retro2VitaBubble/readme.txt

 creating it, I spend enough time on this project already.

 TODO:
-- Add (7)zip support for packed ROMS for RetroArch to open, to save some space on the PS Vita, I also have to find out which cores support it (if not all and it's widely supported by RetroArch it self).

 - Hoping there will also be Amiga (uae4all2) support, there needs to be a starter for it in order to create this, I am willing to build support for it once the starter eboot is available and once the aue4all2 supports to open files from a parameter.

-- Backup/move the _OUT folder files to _OUT.BAK on the start of the program instead of simply deleting it's content.

-Any questions?
-Email me at jordy-at-polfliet[d-o-t]net (bot protection) I might or might not respond fully, it depends on the question and how many time I have at the moment.
+Any questions, or any bug(s) found?
+Email me at jordy-at-polfliet[d-o-t]net (bot protection) I try to respond ASAP.